P-Study/Kotlin-In-Action/src/main/kotlin/com/pteam/kotlin/hyuk/chapter06/README.md

 ## Subject of Sample Code
 - ~~using extend function when checking null~~
-- using read only collection and editing that collections elements
+- ~~using read only collection and editing that collections elements~~
-- using java API using collection in kotlin
+- using java API that has collection parameter in kotlin